-30% of Musica Viva’s total revenue is received through its partnerships with government bodies across the country.
+23% of Musica Viva’s total revenue is received through its partnerships with government bodies across the country.

 Support from the Australia Council and Arts NSW enables Musica Viva to present the finest International and Australian artists in concert halls across Australia.
-This support also enables the company to present its daytime Coffee Concert series in Melbourne and Sydney.
+This support also allows the company to present its daytime Coffee Concert series in Melbourne and Sydney.

 Musica Viva In Schools

-The MVIS program would not be possible without the support of State and Territory Education and Arts Departments across Australia, including:
+The Musica Viva In Schools program is possible thanks to the support of State and Territory Education and Arts Departments across Australia, including:

-- Arts NSW,
+- Arts NSW, Trade & Investment Arts NSW

-- VIC Department of Education and Early Childhood Development,
+- VIC Department of Education and Early Childhood Development

-- WA Department of Culture and the Arts,
+- WA Department of Culture and the Arts

 - WA Department of Education

-- NT Department of Education and Training,
+- NT Department of Education

-- TAS Department of Education.
+- TAS Department of Education

-The Australian Government also supports Musica Viva In Schools through the Department of Education, Employment and Workplace Relations (DEEWR).
+The Australian Government also supports Musica Viva In Schools through the Department of Education, Employment and Workplace Relations (DEEWR)

 Musica Viva In Schools is proud to be sponsored by Healthway promoting the 'Smarter than Smoking’ health message.
 More information about Healthway and this health message can be found at healthway.wa.gov.au.
 For youth focused information and activities visit futureinyourhands.com.au and additional resources for parent and teachers visit smarterthansmoking.com.au